Update on United Way, ACAF Community Relief Effort

-(July 2020) With the Coronavirus pandemic creating significant economic disruption in our area, the Allegany County Area Foundation and Allegany County United Way recently created Community Relief Funds (CRF) and a shared grant application and review process to streamline support for local organizations that are assisting county residents.
-To date, $20000 has been awarded with recipients including:
+(Sept.
+2020 update) With the Coronavirus pandemic creating significant economic disruption in our area, the Allegany County Area Foundation and Allegany County United Way created Community Relief Funds (CRF) and a shared grant application and review process to streamline support for local organizations that are assisting county residents.
+To date, over $24000 has been awarded with recipients including:

 Alfred State College Food Pantry – for support of ASC students that experience food insecurity.

 Fillmore Strong Food Program – run in cooperation with the Fillmore Wesleyan Church, this program makes and delivers ready made meals to persons unable to access other meal services due to age, disability, and transportation issues.

 Cornell Cooperative Extension – For the CCE/Clover 4H program that provides substantial food boxes to farm families (active and retired) throughout Allegany County during this especially busy season.